 - Sexual Orientation

 - Gender Identity

-NYS DVS will assist Veterans in obtaining the Veteran’s complete and unredacted Official Military Personnel File, a review of which is necessary for NYS DVS to render a decision on the Veteran’s application.
+DVS will assist Veterans in obtaining the Veteran’s complete and unredacted Official Military Personnel File, a review of which is necessary for DVS to render a decision on the Veteran’s application.

 1. Restoration of State Veterans Benefits Application